uhh-pd-ml/anomaly_exercise/README.md

 ## Solutions

 We also provide solutions to this exercise.
-These can be found in another Colab notebook under this [Link](https://colab.research.google.com/drive/1yHxu-26hIOlGhOqKLO4O6aUvz4JDWyYq?usp=sharing), or as another `ipynb` notebook, which is located in the `solutions` branch of this repository.
+These can be found in another Colab notebook under this [Link](https://colab.research.google.com/drive/1yHxu-26hIOlGhOqKLO4O6aUvz4JDWyYq?usp=sharing), or as another `ipynb` notebook, which is located in the `solution` branch of this repository.